deg0nz/MMM-VartaESS/README.md

 *A word about extendability:*

-The module is designed in a way, that is is easily possible to support other battery manufacturers as well (as far as their have an interface to access data).
-If you have the need to support and use another battery manufacturer, please [create an issue](https://github.com/deg0nz/MMM-VartaESS/issues).
+The module is designed in a way, that is is easily possible to support other battery manufacturers as well (depending on the fact that their devices have an interface to access data).
+If you have the need to support and use another battery manufacturer, please [create an issue](https://github.com/deg0nz/MMM-VartaESS/issues) and/or create a pull request :).

 ## Installing